In this age of online reviews, your brand’s reputation is paramount.

 Sites like Yelp, Amazon Customer Reviews, and Facebook Ratings and Reviews help them understand the typical customer experience.

 And if they determine your site has low authority, they can flag it as a low-quality return to a search query – even if Google’s algorithm has you ranked highly.

 Now that you know the dangers low-quality backlinks can have to your reputation, how can you prevent getting a bad rep while link building?

 - Don’t place your link on sites that get heavily spammed.

-- Personalize every link request and make sure the link you are requesting fits the site.
+- Personalize every link request and ensure the link you request fits the site.